jepler/chap/README.md

 You can select the text generating backend with the `-b` flag:
  * openai\_chatgpt: the default, paid API, best quality results
  * llama_cpp: Works with (llama.cpp's http server)[https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md] and can run locally with various models.
 Set the server URL with `-B url:...`.
- * textgen: Works with https://github.com/oobabooga/text-generation-webui and can run locally with various models, basic and low quality.
+ * textgen: Works with https://github.com/oobabooga/text-generation-webui and can run locally with various models.
 Needs the server URL in *$configuration_directory/textgen\_url*.
  * lorem: local non-AI lorem generator for testing

 ## Environment variables